Dennis is a passionate soccer player from the United States.

 - Degree Value (Academic/Financial)

-The difference between D1 and D2
+The Difference Between D1 and D2

 Before I dive into some of the reasons why you shouldn’t pursue a spot on a Division 1 roster at all costs, there are some basic things you should understand about the different levels of college soccer.
 First, the difference in quality between Division 1 and Division 2 is not as big as you think.
 In fact, the only real difference, in my opinion, is athleticism.
 That is, the average player in D1 is much faster and stronger than that in D2.
 I’m not going to make comparisons to the D3 and NAIA levels since most players are not choosing between D1 and D3 or D1 and NAIA explicitly.
 To my knowledge, this small difference between D1 and D2 is not present in most other collegiate sports, making college soccer recruiting a bit unique.

 Even if your goal is to play professionally, you still need to be realistic about your chances relative to your abilities and opportunities in other areas or professional industries.
 That is, it would be foolish for the majority of kids going into college soccer to place all their time and energy into soccer while giving school the minimum amount of attention to the point where you’re just doing enough to pass your classes.
-Since at this moment soccer is still a sport for the wealthy in the United States, most prospects arrive at college soccer from an educated family and decent upbringing.
+Since soccer, at this moment, is still a sport for the wealthy in the United States, most prospects arrive at college soccer from an educated family and decent upbringing.
 Consequently, many student-athletes could pursue more difficult degrees that would, ideally, reward them with better jobs once they graduate.
 However, because college staffs are ultimately in their positions to win games, I feel that this aspect of being a student-athlete often gets overlooked.
 Athletic departments should want to prepare their student-athletes to be successful once they graduate just as much as they want to prepare them to perform on game days.

 If I’ve convinced you that the soccer aspect of your decision is not the end all be all in your future experience, you may be wondering what a more proper way of approaching the recruiting process would look like.
 Well, if you’re the type of person that would be going to college even if soccer wasn’t in the picture, then I would encourage you to put a lot of weight on the financial dimension of your decision.
 Today, most college students are graduating with piles of student loans.
 I promise you that you would not regret it if you leveraged soccer to help yourself graduate debt free.
-Also, keep in mind that being a student-athlete increases your chances of being employed once you graduate because employers know you understand work ethic, time management, teamwork, leadership, and many other qualities that apply directly to a corporate setting.
+Also, keep in mind that being a student-athlete increases your chances of being employed once you graduate.
+This is because employers will know that you understand work ethic, time management, teamwork, leadership, and many other qualities that apply directly to a corporate setting.

 Furthermore, if you really are a talented player, you should have less of an issue getting tons of playing time at a D2 school since you were mostly considering D1 programs in the first place.
 Consequently, there is an argument that you would be a better player if you played 90 minutes every game at the D2 level as opposed to coming off the bench and playing 30 minutes every game at the D1 level.